-3.2 oWFN in LoLA format
+oWFN in LoLA format

 An open workflow net is a Petri net with an interface, i.e. two sets of places: input places and output places.
-To represent oWFNs the LoLA format was extended to implement this categorization:
+Additionally an open workflow net has a set of final markings.
+To represent oWFNs the LoLA format was extended to implement this categorization.